-The City actively promotes an urban form with higher densities and mixed land use patterns within an urban core, surrounded by transport zones and a bus rapid transit (BRT) and rail network.
+The City actively promotes an urban form with higher densities and mixed land use patterns in a central development core, surrounded by transport zones and a bus rapid transit (BRT) and rail network.

 Through this form, it wants to achieve developmental outcomes such as more sustainable use of land and natural resources, lower carbon emissions, more efficient use of infrastructure, and effective public transport systems, social facilities and amenities.